dykesb/dykesb-src/content/courses/sta518/index.md

 Make sure you are getting sufficient rest, staying connected to friends and family, and giving yourself time and space to do things you enjoy outside of college.
 The Mayo Clinic [provides several tips](https://www.mayoclinichealthsystem.org/hometown-health/speaking-of-health/self-care-tips-during-the-covid-19-pandemic) for maintaining good self-care in our situation.

 While we will not be coming to campus for STA 418/518, you are still implored to perform a self-evaluation each day and if you feel even the slightest bit of sickness or Covid-19 symptoms, stay home.
 If you have a class that meets on campus, you should be on campus only if you feel completely healthy.

-### Contingency plans for the semester

-We will begin the semester in traditional face-to-face format, but several things could happen during the semester that might alter this setup.
-Here are the initial plans for the most likely of those things.

-- If I cannot be on campus due to self-quarantine, but not because of illness:
-  For example, if my partner becomes sick or if my daily self-assessment directs me to stay at home.
-  In this case, we will switch to synchronous online meetings and an asynchronous option might be introduced.
-- If I cannot be on campus due to having a Covid-19 infection:
-  The entire course will be moved to an asynchronous online format until I am well enough to resume my responsibilities.
-  A substitute instructor may be appointed to provide feedback.

-In either of these two cases, you can expect a slowdown in the feedback process and substantial changes to the course calendar or syllabus.
-Please monitor your course announcements daily to ensure you have correct information.
-Note that these plans may be changed or overridden by university-wide directives as the semester unfolds.
-Again, the course announcements will be where I post any information.

 ## GVSU Policies